Deciding to give a baby or child up for adoption

 - read mandatory information about adoption

-You can usually have a say in the type of family you would like to adopt your child — for example, their religious and cultural background, age, and whether or not they are a couple or in a same sex relationship.
+You can express your preference regarding the type of family you would like to adopt your child — for example, their religious and cultural background, age, and whether they are a couple or in a same sex relationship.

 Giving consent

-Both of the baby’s birth parents must both sign a consent form for the adoption.
+Both of the baby’s birth parents must sign a consent form for the adoption.
 The father has the same legal rights to the child as the mother.
-Both parents have a right to take part in the legal process, can provide medical information and can have a say about the adoptive parents.
+Both parents have a right to take part in the legal process, can provide medical information and can express an opinion about the adoptive parents.

 If you change your mind during this period, you can formally revoke consent.
 The adoption agency can advise you how to do this.
-If you revoke consent, arrangements will be made to return the child to you, and you will have full legal responsibility for them (unless the child is under the care of child protection services).
+If you revoke consent, arrangements will be made to return the child to you, and you will retain full legal responsibility (unless the child is under the care of child protection services).

 If you don’t revoke consent, the baby will go to their adoptive parents after this period.
 The adoption is now legal, and you can’t regain legal rights to the child.